phonegap-build/docs-en/3.1.0/signing/signing-android.md

 # Android Signing

-Adobe® PhoneGap Build™ allows you to sign your Android builds, so they are suitable for submission to the [Android Market](http://market.android.com/).
+Adobe® PhoneGap Build™ allows you to sign your Android builds, so they are suitable for submission to the
+  <a href="http://market.android.com/" target="_blank">Google Play Store</a>.

 To get a release build ready, you first need to generate a signing keystore file.
+Full details are available in the
+  <a href="http://developer.android.com/guide/publishing/app-signing.html" target="_blank">Android documentation</a>
-Full details are available in the [Android documentation](http://developer.android.com/guide/publishing/app-signing.html): please ensure that you record the **alias**, as well as the **keystore password** and **key password** that you set for your keystore.
+: please ensure that you record the **alias**, as well as the **keystore password** and **key password** that you set for your keystore.

-The next step is to go to [edit your account](/people/edit) and add the key.
+The next step is to go to
+  <a href="https://build.phonegap.com/people/edit" target="_blank">edit your account</a>
+and add the key.
 Scroll down and you should see a new panel present, for signing keys and certificates.

 ![Signing Keys Panel](img/phonegap-build/android-signing/signing-keys-panel.png)